ISPP Support for Scholars Under Threat

 ISPP is a 501(c3) charitable organization, and all donations are tax-deductible for people filing income tax in the U.S.

 It is possible to request funds for immediate emergency support for personal living needs.
-The funds may also be used to cover research costs to conduct research in Turkey, covering travel and living expenses to visit colleagues and universities outside Turkey to collaborate for research, and to organize for foreign scholars to travel to Turkey to conduct joint research to support applicant’s scholar activities (foreign scholars are expected to have their own research funds, but additional funds can be sought to keep local scholars research active or for capacity building).
+The funds may also be used to cover research costs to conduct research, covering travel and living expenses to visit colleagues and universities to collaborate for research, and to organize for foreign scholars to travel to the applicants’ home country to conduct joint research to support applicant’s scholar activities (foreign scholars are expected to have their own research funds, but additional funds can be sought to keep local scholars research active or for capacity building).
 Applications from prior recipients are welcome.

 CURRENTLY APPLICATIONS FOR EMERGENCY RELIEF ARE GIVEN PRIORITY.